-There is a subgroup of women that has been quietly ignored and disrespected for many years, and that is the woman over 40, who doesn’t have children and may not have ever been married.
+There is a subgroup of valuable women who have been quietly ignored and disrespected for many years, and that is the woman over 40, who never had kids and may not have ever been married.

 Their value and contribution to society is judged and questioned and can leave these women isolated and feeling punished for not following societal norms.